 - Knowledge translation and implementation research

 National health strategies emphasize interventions that promote activity and participation among the population, in the local community and society, and throughout the life cycle.
-Therefore, we study interventions that target individuals or groups who have challenges in mastering work and everyday life in different phases of life.

 As a basis for developing activity-oriented interventions, there is a need to develop research-based knowledge about activity and participation, both in the general population and in groups in need of health care.